Dr. Patrick Howard

 Kathy has experience as both a classroom teacher and administrator in four continents, Africa, Europe, Asia and North America, specialising in K-12 technology and science in independent international schools.
 She has taught teacher education in community based programs in northern Manitoba, developed and presented professional development workshops for the International Baccalaureate Organisation and also worked as an Instructional Designer for the University of Manitoba Distance Education Department.

-Kathy’s current research interests include: scientific literacy, application of STSE in science education, decolonizing and critical pedagogy, blended-learning, educational technology, instructional design, networked learning.
-She is very involved with program planning and research related to the UNESCO Bras d’Or Lake Biosphere In addition to Kathy’s work at CBU, she serves as the co-editor of the Journal of Professional, Online, and Continuing Education (JPOCE – formerly CJUCE), serves on the executive board for the Canadian Network for Innovation in Education (CNIE) and is heavily involved in community outreach for science education/literacy.
+Kathy’s current research interests include: scientific literacy, application of STSE in science education, decolonizing and critical pedagogy, student success and transitions, blended-learning, educational technology, instructional design and networked learning.
+In addition to Kathy’s work at CBU, she serves as the editor of the Journal of Professional, Online, and Continuing Education (JPOCE), and is involved with educational outreach related including work with local resource groups such as the Bras d’Or Lake Biosphere Association for integrated approaches to science education.
 Follow her on twitter @kathymesnow.
+Website: kathysnow.ca

 Dr. Pat Maher

-Dr. Pat Maher is an Associate Professor and Chair of the Department of Community Studies at Cape Breton University.
+Dr. Pat Maher is an Associate Professor of Community Studies and Outdoor Leadership at CBU.
 He holds a BA (Geography) and an Honours (Outdoor Recreation) from Lakehead University in Thunder Bay, Ontario and completed his PhD as a Commonwealth Scholar in the Faculty of Environment, Society and Design at Lincoln University in Canterbury, New Zealand.
-Pat is editor of the Journal of Experiential Education, a 3M National Teaching Fellow and a Fellow of the Royal Canadian Geographical Society.
-He is a member of the International Academic Committee for the series of International Outdoor Education Research Conferences, which will hold it’s 7th gathering at CBU in July 2016.
+Pat is a 3M National Teaching Fellow and a Fellow of the Royal Canadian Geographical Society.
+He is a former editor of the Journal of Experiential Education, and current editor of the Canadian Journal of Environmental Education (alongside Dr. Emily Root).
+Pat is a member of the International Academic Committee for the International Outdoor Education Research Conference series, with the 7th gathering held at CBU in July 2016.
 Pat is also an Associate of the Transcultural European Outdoor Studies (TEOS) consortium.

 Dr. Emily Root